CogentRedTester/mpv-search-page/README.md

     Ctrl+right      open next page and run latest search Ctrl+enter      re-run latest search on current page enter           see jumplist
-    1-9             see jumplist

-The jumplist keys are only bound if the corresposnding result actually exists.

 ## Queries